Bible-based groups that are authoritarian, legalistic,

 Abuser and Victim relates the dynamics between the abuser and the victim.
 From the Abuser's Point of View describes why an abuser does what he does.
 Here is a reader's response to this article: "I am finally able to read my ex-husband's mind.
 It's funny that after 16 years of living apart from him, my eyes are still being opened to the dynamics of the relationship.
 Unfortunately, these dynamics are continuing on as he continues to influence those around me as they try to sort out the past.
 These men are true actors."

 Not to People Like Us is a website about hidden abuse in upscale marriages.
 Much of the information is applicable to church situations, like the Assembly, where everything looks normal and apple pie on the outside, even though the income level, education level, etc. may not fit Dr. Weitzman's criteria.
-Check out the Characteristics of the upscale abuser.
+Check out the profile of the upscale abuser.
 An FAQ page identifies narcissism as one of the contributors to family abuse.
 An excellent resource on narcissism is the website Surviving a Narcissist - the Path Forward.

 More information and links on narcissism can be found in the "Elements of Spiritual Abuse" section.
 The Relationship Checklist is a tool for recognizing malignant narcissists with sociopathic characteristics.
 Sam Vaknin, a self-avowed narcissist, offers additional insights in his articles, How to Spot an Abuser on Your First Date, and The Abuser's Body Language.